NegatioN/BattleRiteStats/_characters/raigon.md

       icon: fbfb00ff4fa4bc542b54639b84406f01
       name: Invigorate
       type: support
+    - color: green
+      description: Hitting at least one enemy with Heavenly Strike grants you a charge of Slicing Winds.
+      icon: 47dabb046c0ec4d4c96bde0832713a46
+      name: Overflowing Power
+      type: survival
     - color: red
       description: When Parry expires, perform a Spinning Slash.
 It deals 10 damage and inflict Stun for 0.3.